New York Bus Service: City takeover and current status

-As part of a major takeover of the remaining private bus operators, on March 23, 2005 the city of New York announced it had agreed to take over NYBS operations.
+As part of a major takeover of the remaining private bus operators, on March 23, 2005, New York City announced it had agreed to take over NYBS operations.
 The city made an initial buyout payment of two million dollars for rights to the Bronx express bus lines NYBS operated.
 The MTA Bus Company (the successor to the private line operations) meanwhile agreed to pay Arrigoni and the other NYBS owners six million dollars annually for use of its depot and maintenance facilities for a period of twenty years, with an option to purchase afterwards.
 On July 1, 2005, NYBS ceased operations and the former bus routes began operating under MTA Bus.
 The MTA has since renamed the garage to Eastchester Depot.
-The large facility currently provides heavy maintenance services, along with a body shop for collision rebuilding and repairs for many MTA, and NYCT buses, stores "system reserve" buses, and handles much of the scrapping duties, including usable parts removal with components salvage and removal operations from all retired buses.
+The large facility provides heavy maintenance services, along with a body shop for collision rebuilding and repairs for many MTA, and NYCT buses, stores "system reserve" buses, and handles much of the scrapping duties, including usable parts removal with components salvage and removal operations from all retired buses.
+MCI D4500 2926 was donated to the Friends of the New Jersey Transportation Heritage Center in 2021, renumbered 1803 and was given a New York Bus Service livery.

 Bus routes

-Prior to the MTA Bus takeover, New York Bus Service operated the following express bus routes with starting dates:
+Prior to the MTA Bus takeover, NYBS operated the following express bus routes with starting dates: